 The biggest thing that I learned when making this kind of cake is that it really really pays off to spend the extra bucks for a good quality ice cream when assembling an ice cream cake.
 Cheap air-filled ice creams melt on the fly in the hot sun (or even at room temperature) before I even finished slicing up the cake.
 So please trust me and my many plates of creme anglaise, it's worth it.
 And the other plus?
 What's better than mixing and matching your favorite ice cream flavors?
 It goes without saying that I always go for chocolate, but this recipe is the perfect platform to mastermind your own creation.
 And whether it's birthday time or not, this cake makes an elegant presentation that's appropriate for dessert time anytime.

 2 boxes Nabisco Famous Chocolate Wafers

 2 tablespoons granulated sugar

 3 quarts chocolate ice cream, softened (see notes)

-Place wafers from one box of chocolate wafers in bowl of food processor and pulse until finely crushed.
-Transfer to large bowl and stir in butter and sugar until moistened.
-Press mixture into bottom of 9- to 10-inch springform pan.
+Place wafers from one box of chocolate wafers in the bowl of a food processor and pulse until finely crushed (see notes).
+Transfer to a large bowl and stir in butter and sugar until moistened.
+Press mixture into the bottom of a 9- to 10-inch springform pan.

 Set aside 6 wafers from the second box.
 Spoon 3 cups ice cream into pan and smooth top.
 Place 9 wafers on top of ice cream in even layer.
 Keep alternating 3 cups ice cream and 9 wafers two more times, ending with an ice cream layer on top.
 (You should have 3 layers of wafers and 4 layers of ice cream).